jakewilliami/scripts/julia/Other/advent_of_code/2020/README.md

+**Migration notice: this section of the repository has moved to its own repository at [jakewilliami/advent-of-code](https://github.com/jakewilliami/advent-of-code/)**

 # Benchmarking Results (Julia)

 None of these are necessarily "highly optimised".
 Some of them I have optimised a little; others I have simply got working.
 Oftentimes, I prefer a one-line solution using `Base` functions rather than writing my own, optimise(d|able) functions.
 That said, here are some results.